Preparing students for future success

 Hometown: Durant, Iowa

-Why is environmental or public interest work important to you?
+I am working with The Nature Conservancy on their Water Policy Accelerator and North America Agriculture Project.
+Because of the HELI grant I received, I can afford to gain experience in an area that I deeply care about.
 Public interest work is important to me because there is no financial incentive to do this kind of work.
 Public interest work is completely driven by the will to help others live a happy, healthy life.
+I plan to use this position to create change by helping The Nature Conservancy push for cleaner waters and a healthier human environment.

 Shannon Walsh, Class of 2027

-How has/will this funding support make a difference in your education and/or professional goals?
-I have the long-term goal of working in the field of human rights/and or environmental advocacy.
-This internship with MCE will improve my legal research and writing skills, especially regarding state and federal policy and legislation having to do with the environment.
-I will be working under the direct supervision of an attorney who will be providing feedback on the quality of my writing and research.
+I will be working at Missouri Coalition for the Environment, where I will research legislative and regulatory language to inform MCE’s environmental and public health advocacy efforts and assist with policy drafting.
+I have the long-term goal of working in the field of human rights and/or environmental advocacy.
+This internship with MCE will improve my legal research and writing skills, especially regarding state and federal policy and legislation that has to do with the environment.
 I will also gain new skills in community organizing and outreach.
-The opportunity to meet with state legislators will also give me hands on experience in networking and advocating in the real world with policy-makers
+The opportunity to meet with state legislators will also give me hands-on experience in networking and advocating in the real world with policy-makers.

 John Westfall, Class of 2027